CRIMAC-WP4-Machine-learning/Prol_Spheroid/README.md

 The scripts assume that they are run from the src directory.
 Running the scripts outside of this directory causes errors.

+A Fortran compiler (e.g., gfortran) must be installed for the scripts to run.
+This is not included in requirements.txt

+## Optimized version
+The improved performance version is accessible in the vectorized branch.

 ## Verification results

 A number of test cases has been calculated using COMSOL Multiphysics.
 These